Gæska: Skáldsaga

-Gæska: Skáldsaga (lit. 'kindness: a novel') is the third novel by the Icelandic author Eiríkur Örn Norðdahl, written in Helsinki and Ísafjörður between 2007 and 2009.
+Gæska: Skáldsaga ('Kindness: A Novel') is the third novel by the Icelandic author Eiríkur Örn Norðdahl, written in Helsinki and Ísafjörður between 2007 and 2009.

 Form

 The novel is often surreal or magical-realist, with many more-or-less impossible events taking place, often without explicit comment on their oddness.
 For example, the novel adverts to a spate of women jumping from tall buildings, but the fatal consequences of these leaps never seem to eventuate; Mount Esja is undergoing a volcanic eruption for almost the whole of the novel, ceasing at the end in a moment of pathetic fallacy; and ninety-three million refugees arrive, without explanation, in Iceland.
 Direct speech is sometimes in literary prose rather than realistic.

 The novel is divided into two halves, one set before and one after a revolution caused by an economic meltdown, which brings an all-woman, left-wing government to power.
 Particularly in the first half, material is narrated in all three persons, each person being associated with narration from a different character's point of view: